aayushgarg635-max/PYTHON-COMPLETE-COURSE/README.md

-# 🐍 MY PYTHON FUNDAMENTAL REPO
+# 🐍 MY PYTHON FUNDAMENTALS REPO

 This repository is a record of my Python learning journey.
 Each chapter's concepts and practice sets will be added separately.